geobyjmh/oak-d_light_playground/README.md

 ## two_cameras

 This builds on "hello_world" to display frames from both the left and the right cameras.
+The code also displays a third frame which combines the left and right frames, so you can clearly see the offset between the two images.

 ## depth_map

-current activity
+This code instead of just displaying the left and right cameras passes them both through the StereoDepth module first.
+This still allows us to display the “rectifiedLeft” and “rectifiedRight” images from the cameras.
+This StereoDepth module will also allow us to access the “disparity” or offset between the two images.
+The code uses this disparity to create a depth map showing the distance of the object in view.

+## colour_camera

+This code just displays the frames from the colour camera.